 ‘Largely accessible grounds – flat, paved paths in stable block courtyard, grass and hard gravel paths throughout the grounds, some steps and cobbles in the laundry courtyard‘.
 National Trust

 The National Trust has recently begun to restore the gardens with new planting schemes and flower beds.
 They have commissioned the award-winning garden designer Andy Sturgeon to develop several of the gardens including the herbaceous borders and Pergola.

-There’s always something to enjoy at Beningbrough from snowdrops welcoming the end of winter to daffodils and apple blossom in the spring and the herbaceous borders in the summer.
+There’s always something to enjoy at Beningbrough from snowdrops welcoming the end of winter to daffodils to herbaceous borders in the summer.

 After the Dissolution of the Monasteries, Beningbrough was sold to John Banister who gave it to his nephew Ralph Bourchier in 1556.
 John Bourchier built the current house in 1716.
 It remained in the Bourchier family until 1827 when the estate was left to a distant relative Rev William Henry Dawnay, the future 6th Viscount Downe.
 After Beningbrough was inherited by Dawnay’s second son, the property was neglected until it was rescued by Lord and Lady Chesterfield in 1916.
 The estate was accepted in lieu of death duties by the National Trust after Lady Chesterfield’s death in 1957.

 There’s a cafe, shop and accessible toilets.

 For more photos of the garden, click here: Beningbrough Gardens

 Near Doncaster | DN5 7XJ | Open All Year | English Heritage

 Brodsworth is 5 miles north-west of Doncaster off A635 Barnsley Road.
 Follow the brown signs.